rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/insights/Insight_Epistemology_c3_20250801.md

 ## [8] Final Note: Toward Cognitive Integrity

 A society that values congruence must also value unknowing.
 Certainty is cheap.
 Integrity is expensive.
-Civium rewards the latter.
+CoCivium rewards the latter.

 ---